Insist on Evidence Based Waterline Cleaner

 - It is not a good idea.
 Bleach is corrosive to equipment and can be harmful if careful dilution is not strictly followed.
 Bleach will also form trihalomethanes (THMs) that are linked to major health problems.

 Our practice is too busy to add any additional tasks, and we’ve never had any problems with our waterlines.
 What’s the worst that can happen?

-- The worst that could happen is that you, your staff or your patients could become ill from the bacteria growing in your waterlines.
+- The worst that could happen is that you, your staff or your patients could become ill from microbes growing in your waterlines.

 Why should I buy MicroCLEAR to clean my waterlines when I do not have to?

 - Since the public awareness has become raised on this issue meeting water standards that are recommended by the ADA, CDC and EPA, you are gaining peace of mind.